NEC Selected as Technology Partner in the Implementation of Biometric Solutions for NIISe

-KUALA LUMPUR, Oct 18, 2022 - (JCN Newswire) - Leading IT and Network Technologies company, NEC Corporation of Malaysia Sdn Bhd (NEC Malaysia) has been awarded a sub-contract for the implementation of its class leading Automated Biometric Identification System (NEC ABIS) and Border Control Solution (e-Gate) by the main project contractor for Malaysia's National Integrated Immigration System (NIISe), IRIS Information Technology Systems Sdn Bhd (IITS), a wholly owned subsidiary of IRIS Corporation Berhad (IRIS).
-NIISe is an initiative by the Ministry of Home Affairs to modernize the Immigration Department of Malaysia with advanced digital technology.
+KUALA LUMPUR, Malaysia, Oct.
+18, 2022 /PRNewswire/ -- Leading IT and Network Technologies company, NEC Corporation of Malaysia Sdn Bhd (NEC Malaysia) has been awarded the sub-contract for the implementation of its class leading Automated Biometric Identification System (NEC ABIS) and Border Control Solution (e-Gate) by the main contractor for the National Integrated Immigration System (NIISe), IRIS Information Technology Systems Sdn Bhd (IITS), a wholly owned subsidiary of IRIS Corporation Berhad (IRIS).
+NIISe is an initiative by the Ministry of Home Affairs to modernise the Immigration Department of Malaysia with advanced digital technology.

+Mr. Shaiful Zahrin bin Subhan (right), Group Chief Executive Officer, IRIS Corporation Berhad handing over the ABIS & e-Gate subcontract to Mr Chong Kai Wooi (left), Managing Director, NEC Malaysia.

+The subcontract handover ceremony at Majestic Hotel Kuala Lumpur was witnessed by Yang Berbahagia Datuk Mohamad Fauzi bin Md Isa, Deputy Secretary General (Policy & Control), Ministry of Home Affairs Malaysia, Yang Berusaha Puan Supiani Binti Sibin, Project Director (NIISe), Immigration Department of Malaysia, H.E.
+TAKAHASHI Katsuhiko, Japan Ambassador to Malaysia, and Mr. Akihiko Kumagai, President of Global Business, NEC Corporation, among other distinguished guests.

-NEC's biometrics technology uses fingerprint, iris, and face recognition to authenticate identities of visitors and residents at air, sea, and land immigration checkpoints.
-The NEC e-Gates, a component of NECs Border Control Solution will be deployed at all immigration checkpoints to enable smoother passenger experiences.
+NEC's biometrics technology uses fingerprint, iris, and face recognition to authenticate identities of visitors and Malaysians at air, sea, and land immigration checkpoints.
+The NEC e-Gates, a component of NEC's Border Control Solution will be deployed at all immigration checkpoints to enable smoother passenger experiences.

-The Artificial Intelligence (AI)-based multi-modal biometric authentication system features NEC's face and iris recognition technologies, which both have ranked the world's No. 1 in benchmark tests for identification technologies conducted by the US National Institute of Standards and Technology (NIST).
+The AI-based multi-modal biometric authentication features NEC's face and iris recognition technologies which both have ranked the world's No. 1 in benchmark tests for identification technologies conducted by the US National Institute of Standards and Technology (NIST).

 NEC has implemented over 1,000 systems with its fingerprint and face recognition technologies in more than 70 countries and regions, including systems for approximately 50 airports around the world.